-9.2.1 THE FLANGED JOINT - (Drawing JN5022-A)

-The Flanged Joint should be used whenever the flat flanged edge of System 500 is available.
-Consecutive membrane widths are fixed to the walls or laid on the floor so that the flange lays over the top of the studded edge of the previous sheet.
+Starting at one side of the room, unroll the membrane with the studs down.
+The next membrane width is rolled out so that edges of the two rolls meet at a 'butt joint'.
+Clean both edges.
+Newton CDM OverTape (150mm wide) is then applied above the butted joint to join the two widths of membrane.
+CDM OverTape has a split backing paper, and it is easier to apply the CDM OverTape to one roll and then the other by removing half the backing paper at a time.
+This process is repeated until all areas are covered.
+8.4.
+NEWTON DAMPSAFE 601 SLIMLINE 8.4.1.
+FLANGED JOINT (Drawing JN5023-B) The flanged Joint should be used whenever the flat flanged edge of the membrane is available.
+Consecutive membrane widths are laid on the floor so that the flange lays over the top of the studded edge of the previous sheet.
 The flange must cover a minimum of two rows of studs.
-Using the Newton Waterseal Tape, unroll this onto the studded edge sheet, beneath the flange.
+Using the Newton CDM Joint Tape, unroll this onto the studded edge sheet, beneath the flange.
 The tape should be positioned between the last two rows of studs on the flat section, and pressed firmly into place.
 The backing paper should still be on the tape at this point.